MicrosoftDocs/azure-devops-docs/docs/accounts/create-team-project.md

 >[!IMPORTANT]
 >When you create a team project from the web portal, several process template files are ignored.
 Specifically, the files that would create a Report Manager site and a SharePoint project portal aren't supported.
-These features aren't supported for Team Services.
+These features aren't supported for VSTS.
 >
 >If you want these features to be to be available on your on-premises TFS, then create your team project from Visual Studio or Team Explorer.
 For details, see [Process template and plug-in files, Client support for project creation](../work/reference/process-templates/overview-process-template-files.md#client-support).